n1k3c/android-coin-compose/README.md

 # Coin Compose

-Coin Compose is a Android that shows crypto prices and news.
+Coin Compose is an Android application that shows crypto prices and news.

-App is an attempt to use the latest cutting edge libraries and tools.
+App is an attempt to use the latest cutting-edge libraries and tools.
 Serves as a playground to try new technologies and architectures.

 <img src="art/ss1.png" width="30%" /> <img src="art/ss2.png" width="30%" />